panoply/liquify/readme.md

 - Ensure [pnpm](https://pnpm.js.org/) is installed globally `npm i pnpm -g`
 - Clone this repository `git clone https://github.com/panoply/liquify.git`
 - Run `pnpm i`
+- Run `pnpm build`

+The project will be complied and all packages will build.
+You can `cd` into any package or alternatively you can run `pnpm dev` from workspace root to execute a global watch.

 ### Development